 Last updated on

-You’re a real estate investor.
-Most of your marketing has been offline – bandit signs, direct mail, driving-for-dollars, and maybe even door knocking.
+Most of your marketing has probably been offline – bandit signs, direct mail, driving-for-dollars, and maybe even door knocking.

 But, you’re thinking about getting a real estate investor website.

-More than likely, you know another real estate investor who’s seeing amazing lead-generation results on their own website and you want a piece of the pie.
+More than likely, you know another investor who’s seeing amazing lead-generation results on their own website and you want a piece of the pie.

 Who could blame you?

 Follow the cheese, right?